 Blincyto and herbs and supplements

 There aren’t any herbs or supplements that have been specifically reported to interact with Blincyto.
-However, you should still check with your doctor or pharmacist before using any of these products while taking Blincyto.
+However, you should still check with your doctor or pharmacist before using any of these products while receiving Blincyto.

 Blincyto and foods